MarcoStb1993/robot_statemachine/statemachine_rviz_plugins/README.md

-# Statemachine RViz Additions
+# RSM RViz Additions

-Implements a Statemachine Control Panel, that can be added as a panel for RViz.
-See the [statemachine documentation](../statemachine#gui-introduction) for a detailed description.
+Implements a RSM Control Panel, that can be added as a panel for RViz.
+See the [RSM documentation](../rsm_core#gui-introduction) for a detailed description.
 Also includes the **Plant Waypoint Tool** for RViz, that is explained in the formerly mentioned description as well.
 Futhermore, a node visualizing the waypoints as [interactive markers](http://wiki.ros.org/interactive_markers) is in the package.

 ## Documentation